The Pursuit and Enjoyment of Delicious Whisky

 Kenichi Hashimoto refers to this as a 'Super Highball.'

-Episode 2 Japanese whisky, deeply rooted in Japan's food culture.
+Japanese whisky, deeply rooted in Japan's food culture.

 Compared to other spirits, whisky offers a wide range of aromas and can be enjoyed in various ways—straight, with water, on the rocks, or as a highball.
 Seiichi Koshimizu believes that whisky can pair well with a variety of dishes.
 Japanese whisky, in particular, has evolved alongside Japan’s unique food culture, tailored to the Japanese palate, which may be a defining charm of Japanese whisky.